 Source: The Economic Times

-He has met with many entrepreneurs with a diversified nature during his visits to the show, where he contributed deep learning except raising funds; there, besides gaining experience in motivating the next generation-that may further build and form his transformation as an emerging transformational figure within the startup of the nation-India.
+He has met with many entrepreneurs with a diversified nature during his visits to the show, where he contributed to deep learning, besides raising funds; there, besides gaining experience in motivating the next generation, which may further build and form his transformation as an emerging transformational figure within the startup of the nation, India.

 This will track his journey, starting from his early days right through to Snapdeal, from the turbulent India of starting a business to entering the limelight as a mentor on Shark Tank India, and detail analysis of the problems, success stories, and lessons that can be learned in distilling the spirit of his journey.